akpingel/sphinx-template/source/firstDraft/index.rst

     are all first-class language constructs," said Anders Hejlsberg, founder of Microsoft. [#f6]_

 A key factor of C# is that it is strongly, dynamically typed.
-Being a strong typed language means that any attempt to pass a wrong kind of parameter as an argument will generate a compilation error. [#f6]_ For example, declaring an integer and passing a string value such as "coding" will error.
+Being a strongly typed language means that any attempt to pass a wrong kind of parameter as an argument will generate a compilation error. [#f6]_ For example, declaring an integer and passing a string value such as "coding" will error.
 The graphic